 At the time of the formation transaction, the members of Evercore LP (the "Members") received Class A limited partnership units of Evercore LP ("Class A LP Units") in consideration for their contribution of the various entities included in the historical combined financial statements of the Company.
 The Class A LP Units were subject to vesting requirements and transfer restrictions and are exchangeable on a one-for-one basis for shares of Class A common stock ("Class A Shares").
 At December 31, 2013, all Class A LP Units were fully vested.
 On October 31, 2014, in conjunction with the acquisition of the operating businesses of International Strategy & Investment ("ISI"), the Company issued vested and unvested Class E limited partnership units of Evercore LP ("Class E LP Units") and vested and unvested Class G and H limited partnership interests of Evercore LP ("Class G and H LP Interests").
 At December 31, 2017, all Class E LP Units were fully vested and all of the Class G LP Interests either converted into Class E LP Units or were forfeited pursuant to their performance terms.
 In 2017, the Company exchanged all of the outstanding Class H LP Interests for a number of Class J limited partnership units of Evercore LP ("Class J LP Units").
 In 2016, in conjunction with the appointment of the Executive Chairman, the Company issued unvested Class I-P Units of Evercore LP ("Class I-P Units").
-The Class I-P Units are contingently exchangeable into Class I limited partnership units of Evercore LP ("Class I LP Units"), which are exchangeable on a one-for-one basis for Class A Shares.
-In 2017 and 2019, the Company issued unvested Class K-P Units of Evercore LP ("Class K-P Units"), which are contingently exchangeable into Class K limited partnership units of Evercore LP ("Class K LP Units"), which are ultimately exchangeable on a one-for-one basis for Class A Shares.
+The Class I-P Units are contingently exchangeable into Class I limited partnership units of Evercore LP ("Class K-P Units"), which are exchangeable on a one-for-one basis for Class A Shares.
+In 2017 and 2019, the Company issued unvested Class K LP Units"), which are ultimately exchangeable on a one-for-one basis for Class A Shares.
 See Note 19 for further information.
 The Company accounts for exchanges of Evercore LP partnership units ("LP Units") for Class A Shares based on the carrying amounts of the Members' LP Units immediately before the exchange.